aws/aws-sdk-js-v3/packages/client-kinesis-browser/README.md

 extendedRequestId: ${metadata.extendedRequestId}`
     );
 /*
-The keys within exceptions are also parsed, you can access them by specifying exception names like below:
+The keys within exceptions are also parsed.
+You can access them by specifying exception names:
     if(error.name === 'SomeServiceException') {
         const value = error.specialKeyInException;
     }